Jan 24, 2024 364 views

 Ropeway Fare:

-Under 12 years old: 500 yen (round trip)
+Ages 12 and over: 1,200 yen (round trip)

 From JR Himeji Station to Mt.
 Shosha can be reached by car or bus.
 By bus, take Shinki Bus No. 8 “for Mt.
 Shoshazan Ropeway” from bus stop No. 10 at the north exit of Himeji Station.
 It takes about 30 minutes to get to the last stop, the Shoshazan Ropeway.